Hungama 2: Plot

-Tiwari confront Anjali and Akash without stating he knows about their "Apparent Affair" but Akash and Anjali assume he knows about Vani, so they shrug it off.
-Appalled by their behavior, he tries to kill Akash, but end up himself in hospital on first attempt.
-Akash hire his and Vaani's old cafeteria manager (who is an excellent forger) to act as her husband, the same day Tiwari make his second attempt to murder Akash.
-The cafeteria manager comes in, but when asked he can't mention the child's name.
-Tiwari attempt to kill Akash botchup Cafeteria manager plan, destroying forged documents.
-A stranger meet Vani secretly and tell her to be present on the day of their own 'wedding'.
+Tiwari confronts Anjali and Akash without stating he knows about their "apparent affair" but Akash and Anjali assume he knows about Vani, so they shrug it off.
+Appalled by their behavior, he tries to kill Akash.
+His first attempt lands himself in hospital.
+Akash hires his and Vaani's old cafeteria manager (who is an excellent forger) to act as her husband, the same day Tiwari makes his second attempt to murder Akash.
+The cafeteria manager enters, but when asked he can't remember the child's name.
+Tiwari's second attempt to kill Akash botchup's cafeteria manager's plan, destroying forged documents.
+A stranger meets Vani secretly and tells her to be present on the day of their own 'wedding'.

-On Akash wedding reception, Tiwari get drunk and blurt out about his wife "Apparent affair" with Akash.
-In the confusion, truth about Vani and Gehna presence is revealed.
-The bride family call off the wedding.
-Akash gets drunk and try to force himself on Vani to tell the truth.
-To prevent this, Vani tells the truth and also tells that Gehna is neither hers nor Akash's but is her deceased sister and Akash's elder brother Aman's child.
+On Akash's wedding reception, Tiwari gets drunk and blurts out about his wife's "apparent affair" with Akash.
+In the confusion, the truth about Vani and Gehna's presence is revealed.
+The bride's family call off the wedding.
+Akash gets drunk and tries to force himself on Vani to tell the truth.
+To prevent this, Vani tells the truth and also reveals that Gehna is neither hers nor Akash's but is her deceased sister and Akash's elder brother Aman's child.
 Vani later leaves the house with Gehna.
-Akash and family later decide that Vani and Akash should get married to each other.
-They goes out to find Vani.
-They arrived too late to find Vani getting married.
-The dejected Aakash confronts her, She hands over Gehna to Aman.
-The Stranger interrupt Kapoor's and introduce himself as multi-talented Auteur, Director, Producer et el.
-The marriage ceremony is revealed to be part of a TV series, and director request Kapoor family to not disrupt his TV Series production, as Vani has given him enough trouble by her absence during shooting and he is on deadline.
-Everyone later reconcile and Akash and Vani get married.
+Akash and his family later decide that Vani and Akash should get married.
+They go out to find Vani.
+They arrive too late and find Vani already married.
+Vani hands over Gehna to Aman.
+The Stranger interrupts the Kapoor's and introduces himself as Premnath Pammu, multi-talented Auteur, Director, Producer, Actor etc etc. The marriage ceremony is revealed to be part of a TV series, and the director requests that the Kapoor family do not disrupt his TV Series production, as Vani has given him enough trouble by her absence during shooting and he is on deadline.
+Later, everyone reconciles and Akash and Vani get married.